 We identified and reviewed 6 key channels that provide invaluable market insights and enable you to make data-informed and objective prioritization decisions:

 Not all channels are created the same.
 Therefore, understanding how to extract and manage the information yielded by each one of them is crucial.
-You can find a detailed view into each of these channels in our free ebook: Mastering Prioritization - The ultimate guide for product managers.

 Customer feedback — direct insights